 Free and Reduced Meals at School

-Please note that all information received on applications is strictly confidential and students who receive a benefit are never identified.
+Please note that all information received on applications is strictly confidential and students who receive a benefit are never identified, including at the point-of-sale.

 MySchoolBucks is the online way to monitor balances, setup purchasing restrictions, and view student purchases.
 This system replaced My Meal Money in February of 2018, and My Meal Money is now defunct.
 Transactions within MySchoolBucks will synchronize with the point-of-sale system within fifteen minutes of completing.